 It conjured up a vivid and detailed sound at a sensible price, a trait the company still excels at today.

 Technics SL-PG480 (1996)

-Technics had strong form with CD players under £200, and the SL-PG480A was another belter.
+By the mid-’90s, Technics had shown strong form with budget CD players under £200, and the SL-PG480A was another belter.

 Aesthetically it stood out with its brown and black look.
 The build was good, with a generous amount of features accessible on the fascia or by remote.